 Traders refer to breadth indicators largely in different ways:

 - A security or index that ends the trading day higher is an “advancing issue” and may be regarded as a bullish market indicator.

 - A security or index that ends the day lower is a “declining issue” and may be considered a bearish market indicator.

 - Market breadth indicators can also track other key trading criteria, like the number of securities closing the trading session at a 52-week high or a 52-week low.

 Essentially, breadth indicators point to a convergence or a divergence in securities markets.
 If the data reveals a confirmation then the market index being tracked will continue on the path it’s on.
 If there’s a divergence, then the market path will veer off into a different direction, predicated on the advance-decline data conclusions drawn from the breadth indicator.

 Breadth indicators typically cover entire indexes, like the New York Stock Exchange, NASDAQ, or pretty much any securities market index, sector, or industry.

 While there are myriad forms of market breadth indicators, two of the most pervasive ones used by investors, analysts and traders are the NYSE Tick Index and the Advance/Decline Market Internals indicators:

 - Advance-Decline Line Indicator: The Advance/Decline Line Indicator is much more comprehensive in the number of securities it tracks—over 2,500 stocks are monitored.
 The formula is the same as the Tick Indicator—weighing the value of the stock market based on the number of advancing securities against declining securities.
 If the A/D Indicator posts a 450, that means 450 more stocks are advancing and not declining.
 A reading of -450 would indicate the exact opposite—450 more stocks are in retreat than are rising, price-wise.

-Are Breadth Indicators a Good Predictor of Future Market Movement?
+Determining If Breadth Indicators Are a Good Predictor of Future Market Movement

 Surely, breadth indicators can provide much-needed clarity for investors and lead to more stable and savvy investment outcomes.